Previous issue | Next issue | Archive

 Effects of Combined Organic Selenium and Zinc Supplementation on In Vitro Ruminal Enzyme Activities and Relative Populations of Several Bacterial Species

-Anam MS, Astuti A, Widyobroto BP, and Gunawan, Agus A.
+Anam MS, Astuti A, Widyobroto BP, and Gunawan, and Agus A.

 World Vet.
 J. 14(2): 178-183, 2024; pii:S232245682400022-14